Find Affordable College Courses

 Waltham, MA

 Out of the 17 schools in Massachusetts that were part of this year’s ranking, Brandeis University landed the # 4 spot on the list.
-Located in the small city of Waltham, Brandeis is a private not-for-profit college with a medium-sized student population.
+Located in the small city of Waltham, Brandeis is a private not-for-profit school with a medium-sized student population.

 Of the 176 students majoring in social sciences at Brandeis, 41% are male and 59% are female.